jbaran77/GameDev_HomeworkTwo/README.md

 CSC 3150 Game Development Homework 2
 Answers to questions 3 and 5

+## Question 3
+The use of Time.deltaTime in Forza ensures that some user experiences are even accross machines.
+For things like car speed and movement, or camera tracking, Time.deltaTIme allows the object to move consistently regardless of the machinen frame rate.
+If it were not used, some of the movement in the game could feel jittery or jumpy instead of smooth.
+Even though the machines with higher frame rates will provide a better experience, machines with low frame rates will still provide consistent and reliable gameplay.

 ## Question 5

 **Mesh Renderer**: used to render 3D objects in game in 2D representation.
 Uses geometric attributes of the object or environment to do so. <br>